Adverse possession: England and Wales

-"Squatting" became a criminal offense in England/Wales under Section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO).
+Although "squatting" is a criminal offence in England and Wales under Section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO), the Court of Appeal has clarified that Section 144 will not bar a person who wants to claim adverse possession, based on the rule of ex turpi causa, from relying on illegal squatting as an act demonstrating possession of the property.
+However, the 2012 Act also inserted an immediate police power of entry to the premises into Section 17 of the Police and Criminal Evidence Act 1984.

 Section 17 of the Limitation Act 1980 means the old title holder's estate will be extinguished and a new one will be created for the successful squatter.
-This section also inserted an immediate power of entry to the premises into Section 17 of the Police and Criminal Evidence Act 1984.

 Finally, schedule 6 (para 7) of the Land Registration Act 2002 allows the successful adverse possessor to be registered as the new proprietor.

 Theory and scholarship

 Utilitarianism

 Scholars have identified four utilitarian policies which justify adverse possession.

 The first is that it exists to cure potential or actual defects in real estate titles by putting a statute of limitations on possible litigation over ownership and possession.
 Because of the doctrine of adverse possession, a landowner can be secure in title to their land.
 Otherwise, long-lost heirs of any former owner, possessor or lien holder of centuries past could come forward with a legal claim on the property.

 The second theory is that adverse possession is "a useful method for curing minor title defects".
 For example, someone may have had the intention to sell all of a parcel of land but mistakenly excluded a portion of it on the title.
 Thus, adverse possession allows the purchaser of the land to maintain ownership of the parcel which they believed was theirs from the impressions given by the seller.

 The third theory is that adverse possession encourages and rewards productive use of land.
 Essentially, "by vesting title in the industrious settler—rather than the absentee landowner—adverse possession promote[s] rapid development".

-The fourth and final theory is that the adverse possessor places a high personal value on the land while the real title holder has effectively abandoned it, thus on principles of personhood and efficiency it makes sense to allow the change in title.
+The fourth theory is that the adverse possessor places a high personal value on the land while the real title holder has effectively abandoned it, thus on principles of personhood and efficiency it makes sense to allow the change in title.